Fall is the time when the air turns crisp and the foliage changes from green to brilliant reds, oranges and yellows. Or so I’ve heard.

 Not only do we enjoy all of these activities, but we are also big fans of fair food.
 The fall festivals never disappoint.
 There is always an abundance of fresh baked goods, funnel cakes, sausage-on-a-stick, giant turkey legs and frozen lemonade.

-Question: What is your family’s favorite fall activity?
+Join the conversation: What is your family’s favorite fall activity?